chanhan2/Basic-File-TCP-Transfer/README.md

     specific directory.

 ## ToDo (Top-down Order)
+    - error checks on system calls and on failures (in working)
     - detecting TCP transmission failure and relay handling accordingly from client/server (in working)
     - updating symbolic links based on file signature (designing)
     - detect whether a file is specified and handling accordingly (designing)